-Nélia Gonçalves is regularly invited to participate in projects that range from early to contemporary music.
-Following her interpretation of Truika in the contemporary opera HUMMUS by Zad Moultaka, produced by Opera Lab Europa in 2017, she recently performed in the contemporary opera Tudo Nunca Sempre o Mesmo Diferente Nada by Tiago Cutileiro, in the role of Narrator, produced by the Arte no Tempo association.
+She participated also in several contemporary music projects, as such opera HUMMUS by Zad Moultaka, produced by Opera Lab Europa in 2017, in the role of Truika and more recently she performed in the contemporary opera Tudo Nunca Sempre o Mesmo Diferente Nada by Tiago Cutileiro, in the role of Narrator, produced by the Arte no Tempo association.

 In 2016 she made her debut as Hansel in the opera Hansel and Gretel by Humperdinck (presented during the Temporada Darcos in its Portuguese version, by Alexandre Delgado), under Mário João Alves and conducted by Nuno Côrte-Real.
 Earlier in 2016, she joined the cast of Dialogue des Carmelites at the Teatro Nacional de São Carlos, conducted by João Paulo Santos and directed by Luís Miguel Sintra.

 Nélia concluded a Master’s degree in Music Education (Singing) at the University of Aveiro in 2013.
 She holds a Bachelor degree in Music (Performance – Singing) from the same university, where she studied under António Salgado, António Chagas Rosa and Joaquina Ly, and was awarded the Cidade de Aveiro Prize.
 She regularly participates in masterclasses, and has studied with Claire Vangelisti, Susan Waters, Laura Sarti, Brian Gill, Pierre Mak, Elisabete Matos, João Paulo Santos, Kathryn Harries, Mark Shananhan, Della Jones and Uri Cabot.

 She currently teaches singing at the Conservatories of Music of Castelo Branco and of Covilhã (Portugal).